 Suno Pop-Rock Prompts: 10 Anthem and Hook Templates

 Pop-rock prompts in Suno are a balancing act: too much distortion and the chorus stops being pop, too clean and the verse stops being rock.
-The fix is to name the era (2000s pop-punk vs Britpop vs modern festival arena), the chorus shape (anthem, sing-along, sleeve-on-heart), and the guitar tone (chunky power chords, ringing arpeggios, gritty stomp).
-Below: 10 templates that lock all three.
+The fix is to name three things every time — the era (2000s pop-punk vs Britpop vs modern festival arena), the chorus shape (anthem, sing-along, sleeve-on-heart), and the guitar tone (chunky power chords, ringing arpeggios, gritty stomp).
+The 10 templates below lock all three, and they are tuned for Suno v5.5 (released March 26, 2026), which weights BPM tags more strongly and biases production harder on era tags than earlier models.

 What a high-quality prompt should contain